LaviIonas/ocr_playground/README.md

 ```
 - Take individual digits and slap them together in a row
 - Take that row of digits and place them on a new larger canvas chaotically
-- Output a new type of data for future ROI analysis
+- Output a new (n, 28, 190) type of data for future ROI analysis
 ```

 `This is output of digits stacked with no positional noise`